Ayush23Dash/C-Repository/README.md

 # C-plus-plus--Repository
-This repository contains the problems that I code in C++.(inclusive of DSA)
+This repository contains the solutions that I code in C++.(inclusive of DSA)